 ○ More steady heat than a fireplace or standalone space heater.

 ○ Corn burns clean and can approach the efficiency levels of various mid-range electric and gas furnaces.

 ○ Many contractors won’t service or install these types of furnaces.

 The “size” of your furnace, which is more easily understood as the power or heating capacity of a furnace, is an important factor in any home.

 The appropriate size for your furnace is determined by a calculation called the Manual J Load Calculation.
-This is a fancy name that just means an HVAC contractor measures things like the square footage of your home, the number and size of the windows, what condition those windows are in, the height of the ceilings, the condition of the insulation, and more.
+This is a fancy name that means an HVAC contractor measures things such as the square footage of your home, the number and size of the windows, what condition those windows are in, the height of the ceilings, the thickness of the insulation, and more.